Are Kids Like an Ancient Torture Device?

 - Remember your values – While I discussed the overwhelming nature of having so little control even though what you’re doing on a daily basis isn’t “difficult,” that perception of overwhelm can be reduced by stepping back and looking at the bigger picture.
 I bet you have designs on your children growing into well-rounded, productive adults someday.
 I know for me it’s maddening to feel stuck communicating at a 3-year-old level all day, but remembering that every little bit of teaching and modeling of good behavior is helping Mary develop into that future adult helps me stay grounded.

 - Find little wins – To help yourself believe those little things are working towards the long-term goal, it’s helpful to look for small wins along the way.
 If your kid didn’t hit her sibling in frustration when she would have one week ago, give yourself a pat on the back.
 If your son remembered to flush after using the bathroom, give yourself (and him) a big high five.
 Recognizing those periodic victories is helpful to prevent you from feeling burnout like the movie Groundhog Day.
 There is always progress, it may just be slower than you would like.

 So, to wrap up, I’d appreciate if you didn’t tell all your friends that this weird psychologist guy said that kids are terrorists who torture us.
 But maybe you can share this blog post with them, so they can get some context to go along with the click bait title 😊

-If you’ve been struggling and feeling like the kids are running the show, please reach out for a free consultation.
+If you’ve been struggling and feeling like the kids are running the show, please reach out for a free strategy call.
 I would love to spend some time chatting with you to hear about your struggles, and helping you see that there is hope.
 I have a few spots available in my Palm Harbor therapy office, so please give me a call at 727-469-3008, or click the link below to schedule.